kubernetes/kubernetes/docs/design/apiserver_storage.md

 	Wait(ctx context.Context, version uint64)

 	// Put puts an object with a key based on the given conditions.
+	// See docs on Conditions for more details.
 	Put(ctx context.Context, key string, obj runtime.Object, conditions *Conditions) (cur runtime.Object, err error)

 	// Delete a key and its object based on the given conditions.
+	// See docs on Conditions for more details.
 	Delete(ctx context.Context, key string, conditions *Conditions) (cur runtime.Object, err error)

 	// Get gets the most recent version of a key.